raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

   $ sudo nano index.js
   ```

-* Edit Dojo version to the latest one installed.
+* Edit Dojo version to the latest one installed by replacing several "x" with current version.
 Save and exit.

   ```
   bitcoin: {
     /*
     * Dojo version
     */
-    dojoVersion: 'x.xx.x', # Edit Dojo version
+    dojoVersion: 'x.xx.x', # Edit to Dojo version
   ```

 * While in `/opt/dojo`, install latest dependencies